All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 ACA Marketplace Plans

 Coverage for Zepbound under Affordable Care Act (ACA) marketplace plans is evolving.
-The ACA does not currently mandate coverage of anti-obesity medications as an essential health benefit, which means marketplace plans are not required to cover Zepbound.
+The ACA doesn't currently mandate coverage of anti-obesity medications as an important health benefit, which means marketplace plans aren't required to cover Zepbound.

 Current Status